turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 ![express flow][express-flow]

 While the Express flow might look more complex, it actually makes the developer's job a lot easier.
 In this flow, the developer is only responsible for the 'Middleware' part of the process.
-This replaces the single request handler function that you would write without Express.
-Writing middlware for Express is a lot easier to write and more maintainable because of the 'Express' step that abstracts the complex logic for us.
+This replaces the single route handler function that you would write without Express.
+Writing middleware for Express is a lot easier to write and more maintainable because of the 'Express' step that abstracts the complex logic for us.

 [node-only-flow]: /assets/images/lessons/express/node-only-flow.png
 [express-flow]: /assets/images/lessons/express/express-flow.png

 ## Routing & Middleware
 Earlier we mentioned that with plain Node.js, you would create a single function to handle requests.
 This single function can get large and unwieldy as your application grows in complexity.
-Express middlware allows you to break this single function into many smaller functions that only handle one thing at a time.
+Express middleware allows you to break this single function into many smaller functions that only handle one thing at a time.

 Most of the Express code that you write will be routing middleware.
 Middleware is basically the "glue" between two systems that helps them work together (in our case, Node and Express).
 Our code will be concerned with responding to client requests to different URLs with different methods (GET, POST, etc).